spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/configuring-the-search-features.md

 ---
 title: Configuring the search features
-description: In this article, you'll learn how to configure faceted navigation, filters, pagination, and sorting, so all the important search features that are provided by the Search module.
+description: This document shows how to configure faceted navigation, filters, pagination, and sorting, so all the important search features that are provided by the Search module.
 last_updated: Jul 29, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/configuring-the-search-features